guirem/plugin-googlecast/docs/fr_FR/index.md

 - value: str - uri base after 'setup/' based on API doc (default is 'eureka_info').
 If starts with 'post:', a POST type request will be issued.
 - data: str - json path to be returned separated by '/'.
 To get several data, separate by ','.
 Alternatively, JsonPath format can be used ( http://goessner.net/articles/JsonPath).
 - sep: str - seperator if several data is set (default = ',').
-- format: json/string/custom - output format (default = 'string'). 'custom' follows 'sprintf' php function format (ex: %d, %s).
+- format: json/string/custom/php - output format (default = 'string'). 'custom' follows 'sprintf' php function format (ex: %d, %s). 'php' return php array.
-- error: 1 - seperator if several data is set (default = ',').
+- error: 1 - will generate error if failing.
 - reterror: str - value to be returned if connection fails.
 Default will not change previous state.
+- noupdatecmd: 1 - update command result if exist even if failed.

 Exemples:
 - Récupération du pincode d'une Google Chromecast :